 Commitment to Diversity.
-My goal is to speak only on diverse panels and otherwise promote speaker diversity.
+My goal is to speak only at events with diverse speakers and otherwise promote speaker diversity.
 In some cases, especially when I commit to a program early or there is a late speaker replacement, that is not practically possible.
 In all cases, whether or not I am speaking at the event, I am happy to recommend diverse speakers from my extensive set of speaker contacts.
-In the case of CLE speaking, I’m making a conscious effort to step back from CLE speaking to open the door for younger and diverse speakers.
+In the case of CLE speaking, I’m making a conscious effort to step back from CLE speaking and multi-member panels to open the door for younger and diverse speakers.
 I recommend the ABA Legal Technology Resource Center’s Women of Legal Tech list as a great place to find excellent women speakers on legal technology topics.

 Videos: Dennis in Action

 Another great way to get an idea of my style, approach, and ideas is to listen to an episode to two of The Kennedy-Mighell Report podcast (launched in 2006) on the Legal Talk Network since 2006.